 How the Fear of Rejection Can Exist in All of Us

 Whether we realize it or not, every single one of us has a fear of rejection.
 However, this might be more prevalent in more people instead of others.
 The fear of rejection is a powerful feeling that can empower all of us.
 It can overwhelm us to the extent that we may want to draw within ourselves and remove ourselves from society.
 Sadly, this is an intense reality for many people these days.
 It overcomes us, and we feel that we are no longer valuable.
 This is hard for us to accept.
-For someone to reject us is powerful enough to erase our self-identity.
+For someone else to reject us is powerful enough to erase our self-identity.

 The fear of rejection may exist in every single person.
 However, the key is not to let it overpower us.
 Unfortunately, for many of us, it does overpower us.
 It fills our existence.
 It engulfs our being.
 The reasons why we have a fear of being rejected can be many.
 It may be that we want people to love us.
 It can be that we want to fit in with our peers.
 It can be as simple as wanting to wear the right clothes or shoes.
 It may even be that we just want to be accepted by society as a whole, for every reason possible.